mahmoudmayaleh/Federated-Learning-experiments/industrial_pipeline/usees3_fladdps/README.md

-### In order to know how to modify the data pipeline, you can change some part of the code and see its effect.

 #### 1. Make the system run for a longer time:

-- The code (from task 1) runs only for 3 rounds, 2 epochs, increse it to 10 rounds, 3 epochs to have sufficent rounds for training.
+- The code runs only for 3 rounds, 2 epochs, increse it to 10 rounds, 3 epochs to have sufficent rounds for training.
 - Edit the `.env` file, set `FED_CONFIG_R=10` and `FED_CONFIG_E=3` and the save it.

 #### 2. Increase the number of samples produced by datasources.